xou816/slack-components/README.md

 - its content is described by `buildMessage`
 - we listen for interactions on our `increment` button using `when`
 - we store the state of the message using `callback`
-- when interacting, we patch our message with the new state.
+- when interacting, we patch our message, that is, we render it again with an updated state.

 You may also build a so-called anonymous message using `InteractiveMessage::create($router, $buildMesssageClosure)`.